 Certainly, there is truth here, but there’s more to this story.

-Children are sexually active earlier due to the presence of Estrogen mimickers in our drinking water, food supply, packaging materials and clothing.
-It’s well known that these chemicals cause the early onset of puberty.
+Children are sexually active earlier than ever due to the presence of Estrogen mimickers in our drinking water, food supply, packaging materials and clothing.
+Such chemicals cause the early onset of puberty.

 Children are also being exposed to a constant barrage of sexual messaging through advertising, social media, gaming and subliminal messaging.

-Students interact with teachers on a regular basis so it’s only natural that sexual relationships will develop, but isn’t it unnatural and unholy for adults to have a sexual relationships with minors as young as twelve?
+Students interact with teachers on a regular basis so it’s only natural that when sexual relationships develop teachers may be part of the mix.

 A law enforcement official spoke at a real estate conference requesting that association members be required to report agents who may be engaging in or likely to engage in ‘inappropriate’ sex with minors.